Aluminum Soffit Details for Residential Builds

 Why Focus on Aluminum Soffit Details?

-• Durability: Aluminum resists rot, pests, and UV fade better than wood or vinyl, cutting long-term callbacks.
+• Durability: Aluminum resists rot, pests, and UV fade better than wood or vinyl, reducing long-term maintenance.

-• Lightweight workability: Crews handle 12-foot panels safely from ladders, reducing setup time.
+• Lightweight workability: Crews can handle 12-foot panels safely from ladders, minimizing setup time.

 • Integrated ventilation: Perforated panels can deliver up to 10 in² of net free area per linear foot, supporting attic airflow requirements.

-• Curb appeal: Premium coil coatings hold color for 30+ years, giving modern or traditional facades a sharp, unified look.
+• Curb appeal: Premium coil coatings hold color for 30+ years, enhancing both modern and traditional facades.

 Critical Components Every Builder Should Know